-Managers are in the focus of all change approaches.
-The special feature of D&I: The topic has complex connections to strategic management, operational leadership and the personal role model function.
+Managers are in the focus of each and every change approach.
+What is different in D&I: The topic has complex links to strategic management, operational leadership and personal role modeling.

 It’s finally arriving: our new Website.
-This is one of three extracts as a preview for our followers.
+This is one of four extracts as a preview for our followers.

 The responsibility of managers does not only include the achievement of business goals and personnel responsibility.
 Your management task involves considerable complexity.
 The discussion of D&I must take this into account and should not be guided by claim thinking.
 How well does your company succeed in demonstrating the relevance of D&I, offering operationalization and providing real support for personal implementation?

 Management framing: Relevant topics – clear statements – ambitious agenda

 Is D&I on the radar of your management?
 Does this attention go beyond simple KPIs?
 One of our tasks as D&I experts is to develop a strong foundation of meaning for D&I that positions the topic in a relevant way and enables the management to convey a comprehensible classification and clear expectations.
 Our broad expertise provides special added value for individual work with senior executives.

 Operational management teams: specific priorities – own approaches – pragmatic proceedings

 The business divisions, central functions or national companies in your organization pursue their own and therefore different priorities in order to make their respective contributions.
 Our work aims to link D&I with these specific focal points and thus create sustainable approaches.
 The operational character of our decentralized implementation of D&I leads to credible commitment and effective changes in day-to-day operations.